souch/SMP/README.md

 - notification when playing
 - show current played song in list
 - bluetooth
-- On start go to last song played.
+- On start go to last song played
 - seek bar
+- button that disable/enable lockscreen

 ### Help
 - press on back button shut everything
 - press on home button to shut the app and keep the music in background
 - press the button to the right of next to go to curr played song
-- press on lock to disable lock screen (the screen does not lock only when the app is on top)
+- close the padlock to disable lock screen (it prevents locking only when the app is on top).

 ### Todo (perhaps :-)
 - fast on big music list